vberdejoespinola/translate-text-classifier-spanish/README.md

 All analysis was conducted using Python 3.13.3<br />
 An overview of the scripts and a list of the packages used can be found at the bottom of this page.<br />

-Before running any code files, please download the relevant text data.<br />
+Before running any script, please download the relevant text data.<br />
 The links below provide access to the data.<br />

 Additional data are available in the links below due to their size.<br />